Wellington Rooms, Liverpool: Current status and proposed regeneration

 The building suffers from dry rot, dampness and loss of plaster from walls and ceiling which has been exacerbated by repeated lead theft from the roof.

 Plans were announced in 2016 to turn the building into a Science and Technology Hub as part of the Knowledge Quarter plans.

-Emergency repairs were approved in November 2016 with the work intended to be started in February 2017. £121,000 was to be spent repairing the roof and walls to prevent water getting into the building with half the money coming from Liverpool City Council and half from Historic England.
+Emergency repairs were approved in November 2016, with the work intended to be started in February 2017. £121,000 was to be spent repairing the roof and walls to prevent water getting into the building with half the money coming from Liverpool City Council and half from Historic England.
 In October 2017, the Liverpool Echo reported that the awarding of the tender for the restoration work had been delayed from February and was hoped to be awarded that month. £100,000 of emergency works began in February 2018.
 The works aim to survey the roof with a view to making the building watertight so that further restoration work can be carried out at a later date.
 A public consultation was launched in March 2018 to hear suggestions from local people for future uses for the building.

-As of March 2023, there are no active plans in place for the building and Liverpool City Council are still looking for ways to bring it back into use.
+As of May 2024, there are no plans in place for the building, other than a survey of its current state.